cbrnr/python-intro-short/01-Basics/01-Basics.md

 ==========
 Introduction
 ------------
-In this workshop you will learn to program in Python.
+In this workshop you will learn the basics of the Python programming language.
 This is a course for beginners, so you do not need to be fluent in any other programming language.
 In fact, it is perfectly OK if you have never programmed before.

 We will start from scratch and learn how to set up a working Python environment, including package management and related housekeeping tasks.
-Once you have Python on your computer, we will dive into its elegant syntax and talk about basic building blocks of the Python language, such as functions, conditions, and loops.
+Once Python is installed on your computer, we will dive into the elegant syntax and basic building blocks of the Python language, such as functions, conditions, and loops.
 We will then discuss important data types in Python, focussing on strings, lists, and dictionaries.
 Afterwards, we will start using these building blocks to solve simple tasks such as reading/writing text from/to a file.
 Finally, we will briefly introduce widely used third-party packages for scientific computing.
 Specifically, we will touch upon packages that allow us to efficiently work with numerical data and tabular data, including simple graphical representations.

 With that out of the way, let's get started!